Happy December and mad-frantic-rush to Christmas Day (am I right?)

 Do you notice that in this particular image, the group is not perfectly centered?
 You can’t really tell in the original crop, but you can definitely see how I had to center the crops in the last image.
 If you had simply let your printing lab automatically crop this image to the center of the original – that last groomsman would be missing his shoulder.
 But by manually adjusting the crop, I can make sure that his entire body is in the printed photo.

-Additionally, on Lauren & Joe’s wedding day, if I had taken just one step closer to this group when I took this photo, the 8 x 10 crop would cut into the bridesmaids & groomsmen on the outside of the group.
+Additionally, on Lauren and Joe’s wedding day, if I had taken just one step closer to this group when I took this photo, the 8×10 crop would cut into the bridesmaids and groomsmen on the outside of the group.
 In other words, now you know why I always do my best to leave extra space on the edges of your images, especially when taking large family photos!
 Sometimes it simply can’t be helped, but when all possible, I do my best to leave that extra space so that you can have your images printed in any aspect ratio your little heart desires.